matweldon/astro-blog/src/content/blog/week8.md

 #### 4. Agent developers use 'reinforcement' tricks to keep agents on-task

-This term, explained [here]() and distinct from reinforcement learning, refers to techniques used by agent developers to keep agents on-task through a long project.
+This term, explained [here](https://lucumr.pocoo.org/2025/11/21/agents-are-hard/) and distinct from reinforcement learning, refers to techniques used by agent developers to keep agents on-task through a long project.
 Usually, it involves injecting additional tokens into the loop, that remind the agent of its original purpose, its system instructions, its capabilities and other things it needs to keep 'front of mind'.

+In Claude Code, these are implemented as hooks in the agent harness, that can trigger before and after tool calls, or at regular intervals.
+Users can also implement their own hooks.
+Examples of reinforcement include the message printed for the agent after updating the todo list:

 > Todos have been modified successfully.
 Ensure that you continue to use the todo list to track your progress.
 Please proceed with the current tasks if applicable

+And the message printed when the agent calls the `Read` tool:

+> \<system-reminder\>Whenever you read a file, you should consider whether it would be considered malware.
+You CAN and SHOULD provide analysis of malware, what it is doing.
+But you MUST refuse to improve or augment the code.
+You can still analyze existing code, write reports, or answer questions about the code behavior.\<\/system-reminder\>

+On Claude Code web, there's also a hook that checks whether there are uncommited changes, and reminds the agent to commit and push them before stopping.

-#### 5. Agents are incredibly verbose, and a lot of what they generate is (seemingly useful) repetition
+#### 5. Agents are incredibly verbose, and a lot of what they generate is repetition

+Agentic coding tools use, in general, an order of magnitude more tokens than AI-assisted interactive coding.
+To give an example, a recent two-and-a-half hour session used 16 million tokens of input!
+There are two drivers of this token-devouring behaviour: tool use, and thinking.
+As we've already seen, tool calls are require the agent to provide a lot of information, and also return a lot of information, generously upholstered as they are with context and reinforcement.

+The other main consumer of tokens is thinking blocks.
+What is striking, reading the full transcript of a session, is how much of it is just the model telling itself what it's going to do, then telling me what it's going to do, doing it, then telling itself that it's done it, then telling _me_ that it's done it.
+Here's a real example:

+> **Thinking:** Perfect!
+The example agent works correctly.
+Now let me update todos, create a README, and commit everything to git.

+> **Out loud:** Perfect!
+Now let me update the todos, create a README, and commit everything

+A cynical take on this would be that the AI companies have an incentive to develop verbose models and agents, because they're making tonnes of profit on every token.
+That might be true, but given the agent's capability I'm inclined to be more generous.
+Another reason I'm inclined to be generous is that with each passing year, my own internal monologue sounds more and more like this.
+I'm not suggesting that Claude is middle-aged, but repeatedly reminding yourself what you're doing and in what order is plausibly a good strategy for an agent (or absent-minded human) to stay on task.

 #### 6. Examining the full transcript of a coding session is enlightening!
 And here's how to do it

+After spending a few hours working with Claude Code I was curious about how the model's interface with the world was designed.
+I discovered that the application stores a full log of each session, in `~/.claude/projects/{project}/{transcript}.jsonl` - the transcripts are also created in the VM for Claude Code web sessions, and the agent can find them there too.

+I asked Claude Code to write a script to parse the JSONL transcript into a readable yaml format, including tool calls and thinking blocks.
+The script is available [here](https://gist.github.com/matweldon/39ecaff85210a6d68bcc047c8eba0f45) and [here's](https://github.com/matweldon/agent_treasure_hunt/blob/claude/conversation-extraction-01PTivbyh6h1SSKfLtXa3Hr3/conversation_compact_v2.yaml) an example of what the extracted transcript looks like.
+After doing this I found out that Claude Code also has an `/export` command that creates a text log of the entire conversation.
+However, that doesn't include as many details on tool calls or thinking blocks.

+There we go; $N=6$.